-- 3.5.1 To keep the Board fully informed, Planning Commission, Zoning Board of Appeals, , Hannah's Bark Park Advisory Board, Chippewa River District Library, Union Township Economic Development Authority, Mid-Michigan Area Cable Consortium, Cultural and Recreational Commission, Sidewalks and Pathways Prioritization Committee and the Mid-Michigan Development Corporation will be invited to give an annual report to the Board in the first quarter of each year. - 3.5.2 To promote regional linkage, the Township Board will attempt to meet periodically with bordering local units of government, county authorities, and the Saginaw Chippewa Nation. - 3.5.3 The Township Board will name a liaison to each of these groups to establish and maintain communication with these authorities and report back to the Township Board.
+- 3.5.1 To keep the Board fully informed, Planning Commission, Zoning Board of Appeals, Chippewa River District Library, Union Township Economic Development Authority, and the Middle-Michigan Development Corporation will be invited to give an annual report to the Board in the first quarter of each year. - 3.5.2 To promote regional linkage, the Township Board will attempt to meet periodically with bordering local units of government, county authorities, and the Saginaw Chippewa Nation. - 3.5.3 The Township Board will name a liaison to each of these groups to establish and maintain communication with these authorities and report back to the Township Board.